This post was contributed by Jared Cornell, Customer and Marketing Specialist at ProProfs.

 The eCommerce industry has been the talk of the ‘business town’ for decades now, and there are no signs of this industry slowing down anytime soon.

 So what made this industry grow by leaps and bounds even during an uncertain and volatile economy?
-Experts believe that a combination of factors such as the rise in the internet and smartphone usage and value-consciousness among consumers are responsible for this evident eCommerce digital transformation.
+Experts believe that a combination of factors such as the rise in the internet and smartphone usage and value-consciousness among consumers are responsible for this evident eCommerce digital transformation in retail, manufacturing, electronics, and other industries.

 If you ask customers what they like about online shopping, they can provide you with a long list of reasons.
 Your customers might not be aware of the nitty-gritty and hard work that goes into creating an eCommerce store.
 However, for them, the letter ‘e’ in eCommerce does stand for ‘easy’.
 After all, no offline store can ever match the level of comfort that online shopping provides using digital mediums.